 The project must be completed in the student's major.

-Honors Project Process-(Student) this details the process to complete an Honors Project.
+Honors Project Student Guide: This details the process to complete an Honors Project.

-The project is initiated with the development of a formal written proposal during the first semester as prescribed in the First Semester Honors Project Syllabus.
+The project is initiated with the development of a formal written proposal during the first semester.
 An example of a successful proposal is available here.

 For previous Honors Projects, click here.